How Can I Get a Social Security Card While Living Abroad?

 Can I apply for a replacement Social Security card from overseas?

-Can I get my Social Security card online for free from overseas?
+Can I get my Social Security card online from overseas?

-No, online applications are only for those with a U.S. address.
-Overseas applicants must apply in person (or by mail for some children).
+No. Online applications are only available for those with a U.S. address.
+Overseas applicants must apply in person at an FBU or Embassy (or by mail for some children under 12 and replacement cards).

 Can I work while waiting for my Social Security card?